-Awards Luncheon during the USTA Annual Meeting & Conference(The USTA will provide travel, lodging and meals for the recipient to attend the awards presentation.
+Awards Luncheon during the USTA Annual Meeting & Conference, held annually each spring (March/April).
+The USTA will provide travel, lodging and meals for the recipient to attend the awards presentation.

 Any individual or group that has been involved in playing, coaching, organizing, sponsoring or promoting wheelchair tennis.
 The Brad Parks Award will be given each year in recognition of outstanding contribution to the sport of wheelchair tennis.
 It will be presented to an individual or group that has been instrumental in providing opportunities to wheelchair players through the development of programs that promote the growth of wheelchair tennis at the section or national level.

 Nominations will be solicited from the tennis community; the winner will be selected by the USA Wheelchair Tennis Committee and Staff.
 Nominations are due Sept.
 15, 2016.

 10000 USTA Boulevard

 Orlando, FL 32827

 Established as perpetual large etched piece of crystal on an elegant base with room to inscribe names of annual winners, and a replica of the trophy is given to the winner.
 Perpetual award is housed at White Plains Headquarters and during US Open the award is displayed in the US Open gallery.